-Bouldoukian et al adopted a different method, this time using overlays.
+Bouldoukian et al adopted a different method, this time using overlays(46).
 The optimum tint was compared with a pale yellow, placebo filter that was manifestly different from the Intuitive Overlays, thus neither participants nor experimenters were masked to the intervention being used.
 The placebo overlay was described to the participants as ‘a new filter from the United States where it was thought to be a wonderful discovery’ and marked with the words ‘Research Model A16 Anti UV IR Filter.
 Made in the USA’.
 A 4% increase in speed on the WRRT was reported when reading with the prescribed overlay as compared to the placebo (a small increase of 4 wpm).
 However, the assumption that it is possible to match the placebo effect of the experimental intervention with an enhanced placebo is unfounded and as a result this study is at high risk of bias.
 The problems associated with enhanced placebos are discussed in more detail in the general discussion.

-Mitchell et al used a parallel-groups design(41).
+Mitchell et al used a parallel-groups design(45).
 Participants had dyslexia and reported visuo-perceptual distortions.
 Seventeen children received no lenses; 17 children received lenses based on the optimum intuitive colorimeter setting; 15 received lenses of a colour complementary to the chosen colour.
 Participants were pre- and post -tested using the Irlen Differential Perceptual Schedule and the Neale Analysis of Reading Ability test.
 All groups showed improvements in reading but there was no significant difference between the placebo and experimental lenses for reading speed, accuracy or comprehension.
-This study could be criticised for treating dyslexia rather than visual stress.
-However all subjects reported visuo-perceptual distortions as well as reading difficulties and chose a colour on the Intuitive Colorimeter that minimised those distortions.

-Another study of interest, but which is not a trial of the sort described in the above studies,examined the effect of colour on spatiotemporal contrast sensitivity and contrast increment thresholds in response to square wave gratings, including the spatial frequencies (2-8 cycles per degree) that are said to be aversive in visual stress(40).
-Twenty individuals with visual stress who had successfully worn Precision Tinted Lenses were enrolled and compared to 20 control participants without visual stress.
-No significant between group difference in spatiotemporal contrast sensitivity or contrast increment thresholds was reported and in the visual stress group there was no significant difference in the results with and without their chosen tints.

-Only one head-to-head study compared Intuitive Overlays with another system (i.e., Reading Rulers, www.crossboweducation.com) and showed that participants read the WRRT significantly faster with Intuitive overlays (mean: 80.5 words per minute (wpm), SD 27 compared to Eye Level Rulers (75.7wpm,SD 25.8), which consist of only five tints(16).
-However, this was an unmasked study, the diagnosis of visual stress was based on group reading tests and the clinical significance of small differences in the WRRT scores is questionable.
+.

 Summary of Intuitive Studies

-The results of the exploratory studies of the intuitive system have to be viewed with caution.
+The results of the exploratory studies of the intuitive system have to be viewed with caution(32)(34).
 Multiple statistical comparisons and a flexible post-hoc approach to data interpretation leaves these studies at high risk of producing false positive results(54)(55).
 As a result they should be seen as generating- rather than testing hypotheses.
 Furthermore, the three studies with features of masked RCTs(47)(41)(50) were each prone to bias.
 Improvements have been reported with prescribed overlays/lenses, but similar improvements are also found with placebo colours, questioning the need for precision in tinting lenses and overlays.
+The reduction in the use of overlays over time(32)(34) also raises questions about the practicability of technique that requires the assessment of all poor readers the issuing of overlays to as many as 60% in order to identify a subset who may or may not benefit in terms of reading naturalistic text.

 Irlen